 Cancer in the liver can either originate from the liver (primary liver cancer) or another cancer such as bowel or breast cancer (secondary liver cancer).
 Primary and secondary liver cancers behave very differently, and in Australia and New Zealand, secondary liver cancers are much more common.
-Around 1,700 Australians and 300 New Zealanders are diagnosed with primary liver cancer every year and the numbers are increasing quickly.
-There are two types of primary liver cancer: Hepatocellular Carcinoma, and Cholangiocarcinoma (bile duct cancer)
+Around 1,700 Australians and 300 New Zealanders are diagnosed with primary liver cancer every year and the annual number of cases is increasing quickly.
+There are two types of primary liver cancer: Hepatocellular Carcinoma, and Cholangiocarcinoma (bile duct cancer).

 Hepatocellular Carcinoma (HCC) is the more common type, and it arises from abnormal liver cells that grow and invade the normal liver.
 The liver produces bile that helps digest fat in food as it passes through the small intestine.
-Similar to streams becoming a river, bile from liver cells flows from small to larger bile ducts and finally into the small intestine.
+Similar to streams joining to become a river, bile from liver cells flows from small to larger bile ducts and finally into the small intestine.

 Cholangiocarcinoma is a rare cancer that arises from abnormal cells lining the bile ducts.

 The chance of a ‘cure’ or recovery (prognosis) depends on many factors.
-Early, small HCC can be more easily treated with local treatments than larger HCC.
+Early, small HCC can be more easily treated with liver directed treatments than larger HCC.

-HCC often reappears in a new part of the liver after successful local treatment.
+HCC often reappears in a new part of the liver after successful liver directed treatment.
 The general function of the liver, and the size and number of cancer lesions have a strong influence on a patient’s prognosis.
-HCC spreading to other organs, such as lungs or bones, is much less common compared with most other cancers.
+HCC, compared with most other cancers, more commonly spread throughout the liver, before spreading to other organs, such as lungs or bones.
 Survival after a secondary liver cancer diagnosis varies widely and depends on factors such as the site of the original cancer and the other organs affected.

 What Are the Causes of Liver Cancer?